 Detalles del Evento

-This conversation is part of Sea of Stories on the Gulf of Poets.
+This conversation is part of the Lebanese focus of Sea of Stories on the Gulf of Poets.
 The talk will be in English with simultaneous translation into Italian.

 This evening is free entry/entrata gratis